How to pick a subject to write about

 “Only one idea per article.
 I once offered an editor an 800-word article.
 I told him various brilliant points I wanted to make.
 He pretended to listen patiently, and then said: ‘Most readers can remember only one idea from an article’ Just make one good point, he said, and buttress it with facts and anecdotes.
 If an hour later the reader can remember your point, that’s a triumph.
 Since then I have tried to make only one point per article.”

 At Business Age we are open to any and all ideas.
 If in doubt, be radical.
+We will never complain that your pitch is too interesting.

 When you are ready to pitch email us at: email@example.com